Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Introduction

 As an application of our main result, we will develop a few analyses of estimation problems that arise in compressed sensing~\cite{CandesRT:06-IT,Donoho:06,CandesT:06}.
 In \emph{compressed sensing}, one estimates a sparse vector $\xbf$ from random linear measurements.
 A vector $\xbf$ is \emph{sparse} when its number of nonzero entries $k$ is smaller than its length $n$.
 Generically, optimal estimation of $\xbf$ with a sparse prior is NP-hard~\cite{Natarajan:95}.
 Thus, most attention has focused on greedy heuristics such as matching pursuit~\cite{ChenBL:89,MallatZ:93,PatiRK:93,DavisMZ:94} and convex relaxations such as basis pursuit~\cite{ChenDS:99} or lasso~\cite{Tibshirani:96}.
 While successful in practice, these algorithms are difficult to analyze precisely.

 Compressed sensing of sparse $\xbf$ through (\ref{eq:yPhix}) (using inner products with rows of $\Phi$) is mathematically identical to \emph{sparse approximation} of $\ybf$ with respect to columns of $\Phi$.
-An important set of results for both sparse approximation and compressed sensing are the deterministic conditions on the \emph{coherence} of $\Phi$ that are sufficient to guarantee good performance of the suboptimal methods mentioned above~\cite{DonohoET:06,Tropp:04,Tropp:06}.
+An important set of results for both sparse approximation and compressed sensing are the deterministic conditions on the \emph{coherence} of $\Phi$ that are sufficient to guarantee good performance of the suboptimal methods mentioned above~\cite{Tropp:04,Tropp:06,DonohoET:06}.
 These conditions can be satisfied with high probability for certain large random measurement matrices.
 Compressed sensing has provided many sufficient conditions that are easier to satisfy than the initial coherence-based conditions.
 However, despite this progress, the exact performance of most sparse estimators is still not known precisely, even in the asymptotic case of large random measurement matrices.
 Most results describe the estimation performance via bounds, and the tightness of these bounds is generally not known.

-There are, of course, notable exceptions including \cite{Wainwright:09-lasso} and \cite{DonohoT:09} which provide matching necessary and sufficient conditions for recovery of strictly sparse vectors with basis pursuit and lasso.
+There are, of course, notable exceptions including~\cite{Wainwright:09-lasso} and~\cite{DonohoT:09}, which provide matching necessary and sufficient conditions for recovery of strictly sparse vectors with basis pursuit and lasso.
 However, even these results only consider exact recovery and are limited to measurements that are noise-free or measurements with a signal-to-noise ratio (SNR) that scales to infinity.

 Many common sparse estimators can be seen as MAP estimators with certain postulated priors.
 Most importantly, lasso and basis pursuit are MAP estimators assuming a Laplacian prior.
-Other commonly-used sparse estimation algorithms, including linear estimation with and without thresholding and zero norm-regularized estimators, can also be seen as MAP-based estimators.
-For these MAP-based sparse estimation algorithms, we can apply the replica method to provide a novel analysis with a number of important features:
+Other commonly-used sparse estimation algorithms, including linear estimation with and without thresholding and zero norm-regularized estimators, can also be seen as postulated MAP-based estimators.
+For these postulated MAP-based sparse estimation algorithms, the replica method can provide non-rigorous but sharp, easily-computable predictions for the asymptotic behavior.
+In the context of compressed sensing, this analysis can predict various performance metrics such as MSE or fraction of support recovery.
+The expressions can apply to arbitrary ratios $k/n$, $n/m$, and $\SNR$.
+Due to the generality of the replica analysis, the methodology can also incorporate arbitrary distributions on $\xbf$ including several sparsity models, such as Laplacian, generalized Gaussian, and Gaussian mixture priors.
+Discrete distributions can also be studied.